 Most importantly, if you intend to stream content that isn’t deemed “legitimate” by mainstream platforms, you’ll need to keep your identity hidden.
 Fire Sticks can be used with software like Kodi, which provides access to a massive trove of films, live sport, TV shows, documentaries – the list is endless.
 Not all of this content is strictly legal, so keeping your identity confidential is vital whenever you log on.

 Secondly, as we touched upon earlier, some paid streaming platforms restrict what viewers can access for commercial reasons.
 So, if you fly to France and try to access American Netflix, you might find your choices limited (and vice versa).
 With a VPN, you can work around the blocking systems which divide the world into regions.
 But is TunnelBear a good option for Firestick users?

 Why using TunnelBear with your Amazon Firestick isn’t a good option

 Sadly, we can’t recommend TunnelBear as a good VPN for Firestick streaming.

-On the plus side, TunnelBear generally has a strong reputation among streamers and tends to be able to unblock Netflix at will.
+On the plus side, TunnelBear generally has a strong reputation among cord-cutters and tends to unblock Netflix at will.
 It’s fast, easy to use, and relatively affordable – all potentially big pluses for Firestick users.